It’s Nice to Meet You

 Hello and welcome, I’m Bree.

-I’m so glad you’re here.
+I appreciate you being here and giving yourself space to explore what you need.
 I’m a Licensed Master Social Worker, with over a decade of experience specializing in supporting adults through difficulties in all stages of life.

 Clients and colleagues have described me as “nurturing, “personable”, “reliable” and “warm.”
 Empathy, compassion and authenticity come naturally to me, including in our work together.
-Throughout our sessions, I will check in with you to make sure you’re getting what you need and always welcome your feedback.

 I completed a Bachelor of Arts Degree in Psychology at California State University Fullerton and a Master’s Degree in Clinical Social Work, with a Specialist in Aging Certificate at the University of Michigan.
 In addition to therapy, my clinical training includes medical and geriatric social work.
 Prior to becoming a therapist, I worked in various industries in different administrative positions, including Student Psychological Counseling and Disability Services at a university.